Experience The Health Museum after dark with exclusive access, badge work, a demo organ dissection, late-night labs, and a morning celebration!

 - Two themed lab blocks and a late-night discovery activity

-- To-go breakfast and award ceremony
+- Light breakfast and award ceremony

 - Dedicated staff and security

-- Pizza dinner optional
+- Pizza dinner optional (Packs can bring their own food)

 - Free Parking